braedynl/matrixlib/_sources/guide-construction.rst.txt

 ...
 [7, 8, 9],
 ... ]

-you cannot represent a matrix of shape :math:`0 \times N`, where :math:`N > 0`.
+are unable to represent matrices of shape :math:`0 \times N`, where :math:`N > 0`.
 By forcing the user to pair a one-dimensional object with a matching shape, this edge case is accounted for:

 >>> b = Matrix([], shape=(0, 3))  # len([]) == 0 * 3 == 0  ✔ OK
 >>> print(b)